 You can join if…

 Open to people ages 18 years and up

 - CLL with an indication for treatment based on the Investigator's opinion and measurable disease, or

 SLL (lymphadenopathy and/or splenomegaly and < 5×109 CD19+ CD5+ clonal B lymphocytes/L [< 5000/µL] in the peripheral blood at diagnosis with measurable disease that is biopsy-proven SLL)

-- Subjects (other than those in the ibrutinib + JCAR017 combination therapy arm) must have received and failed Bruton tyrosine kinase inhibitor (BTKi) treatment or have been deemed ineligible for BTKi therapy.
+- Subjects (other than those in the ibrutinib + JCAR017 combination therapy cohort) must have received and failed Bruton tyrosine kinase inhibitor (BTKi) treatment or have been deemed ineligible for BTKi therapy.

 - Subjects (other than those in the ibrutinib + JCAR017 combination therapy cohort) must have received previous treatment as follows:

-- Subjects with CLL or SLL and high-risk features must have failed at least 2 lines of prior therapy, including a BTKi.
+- Subjects with CLL or SLL and high-risk features must have failed at least 2 lines of prior therapy.

-- Subjects with CLL or SLL and standard-risk features must have failed at least 3 lines of prior therapy, including a BTKi.
+- Subjects with CLL or SLL and standard-risk features must have failed at least 3 lines of prior therapy.

-- Subjects in the ibrutinib + JCAR017 combination therapy cohort must be either:
+- Subjects in the ibrutinib + JCAR017 combination therapy cohort must either:

-- receiving ibrutinib and progressing at the time of study enrollment
+- be receiving ibrutinib and progressing at the time of study enrollment

 - have BTK or PLCgamma2 mutations per local laboratory assessment, with or without progression on ibrutinib